Your browser is not supported for this experience.

 What’s Denver’s elevation — and will I feel it?

-Can I watch World Cup matches in Denver?
+Can I watch football matches in Denver?

 Yes!
 Major matches will be shown at sports bars, restaurants and outdoor viewing areas like McGregor Square near Coors Field.